ppostma/NewRemoteSwitch/README.md

 NewRemote::Receiver.receive(pin, repeats)
 ```

 The `pin` parameter is the GPIO pin where the receiver is connected to.
-Please note that it uses the [wiringPi pin numbering scheme] (http://wiringpi.com/pins/).
+Please note that it uses the [wiringPi pin numbering scheme](http://wiringpi.com/pins/).

 The `repeats` parameter indicates the number of times the same message must be received to be valid.